 And now for a disclaimer to protect the ones I care about: The views expressed here are solely my own, are a work in process, will change over time, and do not reflect the views of any specific person (husband, kids, friends) or entity (employer, church, school) associated with me.

 I am a writer, not only of this personal blog, but also for a living.
-Today, I serve Feed the Children as their Director of Social Engagement, managing both their social media strategy and a team of talented writers (Find us online!
-Blog, Facebook, Twitter, Instagram, Pinterest).
-It’s behind the scenes and indirect in many ways but also incredibly fulfilling to, in some small way, help children and families move from barely surviving to thriving.
+Most recently, I served Feed the Children as their Director of Social Engagement, managing both their social media strategy and a team of talented writers (Check out the blog I launched).

-In my 17+ years of professional writing experience, I’ve taught writing classes and helped individuals, businesses, hospitals, and non-profits communicate who they are and what they do.
-I’ve had opportunities to speak and present at conferences, travel with World Vision to observe their work and write about it (I went to Bolivia in 2011 and to Sri Lanka in 2012), and see my pieces published in books and other publications.
+I have 17+ years of professional writing experience, giving me opportunities to speak and present at conferences, travel with World Vision to observe their work and write about it (I went to Bolivia in 2011 and to Sri Lanka in 2012), and see my pieces printed in magazines, The Guardian, The Huffington Post (as a ghostwriter for the Feed the Children CEO), and trade journals.